My new ‘local’, banana bread beer, coconut cocktails + a new hip taco joint.

 So my stuff arrived in Arizona from Australia.
 We picked it up yesterday, running around the airport area getting Customs stamps and paying import fees, and then finally being allowed to load my 400 pounds of cookbooks and a few assorted clothing items into the car.

 After unpacking a few boxes and realising how sleep deprived I must have been when I packed the boxes, I gave up and left everything all over my room and went out.
 It was friday after all!
 My friends were amused by the stuff I had deemed necessary to bring to America.
 I was a little confused myself when I found wheat sandwich wraps, seaweed, dried ginger and scrap pieces of paper in one box.
-My calendar was so hectic in my last month in Melbourne I think I was a little too sleep deprived.
 My friend Mike sent this picture around, just so everyone knows how crazy I was… thanks.

 We went back to what is fast becoming our local for dinner, Hillside Spot.
 When we were here on wednesday the guy was telling us they do fish and chips on friday nights.
 Glad to see fish and chips are becoming a thing in the US!
 But, as battered fish is less of a novelty for me, I couldn’t go past something from their mesquite grill.
 The past few days I had been eyeing off the 1/2 mesquite grilled chicken on mushroom hunter penne with three cheeses.
 And of course I didn’t bring my camera!
 I’ve been particularly unphotographical the past week.